hyacinsm/ece434-hyacinsm/hw06/ReadMe.md

 10. The lower-priority long-running interrupt that is being serviced
 11. To start the external event sooner, PREEMPT_RT by using force IRQ threads to wake up threads that are ready to be executed in the interrupt handler.

+## PREEMPT_RT Simulation

+1. The figure reference is the cyclictest.png in this directory.
+Based on the distribution spread for the RTOS, the upper bound of latency is 150 microseconds.
+In contrast, the standard Beagle OS has a much wider range of variability and doesn't seem bounded.
+The load I used to compare the two OS was an infinite for loop I ran in the terminal.

 # hw06 grading

 | Points      | Description | |